Teradata/stacki-wiki/Frontend-Installation.md

 ### Review

-Review your credentials and click "Install" to proceed.
+Review the installation parameters and click "Install" to proceed.
 The frontend will format its filesystems and subsequently copy the pallets from the network / DVD onto the frontend's hard disk.
 Packages will be installed after all pallets are copied.